Nithish1201/Success_prediction_of_app/README.md

 ### 1.Playstore-Cleaning.ipynb

-    - Cleans the data completely using Pandas.
+    Data cleaning using Pandas:
         - Getting rid of unwanted columns.
         - Handling irrelevent data.
         - Giving features its respective data types.
         - Handling missing values.

 **NOTE:**
-*Running this notebook completely, will necessarily download a finalised compressed data file of the notebook in your data directory.
-Later this file is loaded to the following notebook.*
+*Running this notebook will download a compressed data file in your ```google-playstore-apps``` directory.
+This file is loaded to the next ```2.Playstore-Visualization.ipynb``` notebook.*

 <br/>

 ### 2.Playstore-Visualization.ipynb

     - Visualizing the data to gain some insights about the data.
-    - Giving some graphics to the plots using Matplotlib and seaborn.
+    - Styled graphs and charts using Matplotlib and seaborn.

 **NOTE:**
-*Running this notebook completely, will necessarily download some Images which were used later for preparation of final documentation, which will not relate to the processing of further notebooks.*
+*Running this notebook will download images to ```images``` directory (only for reference).*

 <br/>

 ### 3.Playstore-EDA&Responses.ipynb

-    - Exploring all the dimensions and structure of the data.
+    - Exploring the dimensions and structure of the data.
-    - Gaining some useful insights like distribution of data and presence of outlier.
+    - Gaining useful insights - distribution of data and presence of outlier.
+    - Feature scaling.
-    - Handling some categorical features in order to give a good prediction result.
+    - Handling some categorical features for a good prediction result.

 **NOTE:**
-*Running this notebook completely, will necessarily download a finalised  compressed data file of the notebook in your data directory.
-Later this file is loaded to the following notebooks.*
+*Running this notebook will download a compressed data file in your ```google-playstore-apps``` directory.
+This file is loaded to the next ```4.Playstore-RegressionModels.ipynb``` notebook.*

 <br/>

 ### 4.Playstore-RegressionModels.ipynb

-    - Various Regression models have been tested to find the best model.
+    - Testing various Regression models to find the most accurate model.
     - Classical machine learning models were not only chose from sklearn but also from other various packages which are aggresive too.

 **Warning:**
-*Running this notebook completely, with basic system requirements is going to take a long time of processing.*
+*Running this notebook with basic system requirements may take time for processing.*

 <br/>

 ### 5.Playstore-FeatureSelection.ipynb

-    - After finalising a best fit model, we gave a try implementing some feature selection models, but unfortunatly they were in vain.
+    - Feature selection on best fit model, no change in the MSE score.

 **Warning:**
-*Running this notebook completely, with basic system requirements is going to take a long time of processing.*
+*Running this notebook with basic system requirements may take time for processing.*

 <br/>

 ### 6.Playstore-RegressionCatboost.ipynb

-    - The finalised model has gone through some manual tuning of hyper parameters and presented as final solution.
+    - Manual hyperparameter tuning on final model.

 **Warning:**
-*Running this notebook completely, with basic system requirements is going to take a long time of processing.*
+*Running this notebook with basic system requirements may take time for processing.*

 <br/>